kmsmith137/ch_frb_l1/doc/install.md

   make install
   ```

 - lz4.

-On CentOS this is a one-liner: `sudo yum install lz4-devel`.
+  In CentOS this is a one-liner: `sudo yum install lz4-devel`.

   (TODO: osx install instructions here.)

 - msgpack.

   In CentOS this is a one-liner: `sudo yum install msgpack-devel.x86_64`.

   In osx, this is also a one-liner: `brew install msgpack`.

 - zeromq and cppzmq.

   In CentOS, both can be installed with `sudo yum install cppzmq-devel.x86_64`.

   In osx, zeromq can be installed with `brew install zeromq`, but you'll need to install cppzmq by hand.
   Since it's a header-only library with two source files, I just ignored the build system and did: